Professor Anastasia Nesvetailova

 Anastasia is Director of City Political Economy Research Centre (CITYPERC), established in 2012.
 CITYPERC serves as a hub for research and collaboration between academia, the financial sector, policy-makers and civil society on topical issues of economic policy, financial stability, development and growth.

-Anastasia is directing the BSc in IPE, where she teaches modules on Principles of Economics; Introduction to Political Economy, Global Money and Finance.
+Anastasia is directing the BSc in IPE, where she teaches modules on Advanced Principles of Economics; Introduction to Political Economy, Global Money and Finance.

 The range of PhD theses (co)- supervised by Anastasia Nesvetailova includes: